arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 (If there are an even number of elements, the median will be the average of the two in the middle.)

+The median is more robust to outliers than the mean.
+It is therefore the best measure of central tendency when dealing with highly skewed distributions.

 ### Mean (expected value)